adamsilver/maintainablecss.com-jekyll/_posts/2016-01-01-introduction.md

 ## What does maintainable even mean?

 It means I want to edit a module without having to worry that I have just fucked other modules on the site that I am not even aware of.
-It also means that if I write some new code, then my first or second job *isn't* to override a bunch of styles that I have just inherited.
+It also means that if I write some new code, then my first job *isn't* to override a bunch of styles that I have just inherited.

 ## What does scalable even mean?